 The Church Purpose is what helps all the various ministries remain coordinated within the church.
 No committee, board, department, or team should be an end to itself.
 Yet, within the framework of the church’s purpose, great freedom can be given.

-What are you doing to make sure the church board, committees, and ministry teams come under the umbrella of your church purpose?
+Get some suggestions for how you can make sure the church board, committees, and ministry teams come under the umbrella of your church purpose in the Steering the Church Toward God’s Purposes Leadership Guide.